What is an ISO certification?

 Rules of the game for ISO standards

-Most certifications involve requirements relating to your organisation, not directly to your products.
+Remember while learning what an ISO certification is: most certifications involve requirements relating to your organisation and the processes in your organisation but not directly to your products.
 For example, requirements are made about which processes you must set up.
 Rules are included about which processes should comply with as a minimum.
 Standards are written in fairly general terms.
-The trick is to apply them properly to your own organisation.
+The trick is to apply them properly to your own organisation, you have to translate the general terms of the standard so these general terms can be applied to your organisation.

 The audit and the auditor